svlobao/svlobao/README.md

 Hi,

-I’m Sandro, a 26-year-old Biomedical Engineer working as a Product Owner.
+I’m Sandro, a Biomedical Engineer with Product experience.
 I’m interested in Product Development and Data Science.

-I've been working as a PO for 2 years and I have some coding knowledge from college.
-Now, I aim to learn Flutter in order to develop some personal projects and get a better grasp of what is it like a typical day in a life of a software developer.
-I also learned some data science back in college - applied to medical data (image classificacion, ECG signal analysis etc.).

-My current goal is to develop a simple language learning app, featuring flashcards for basic Japanese vocabulary and its writting systems (Hiragana and Katakana).
-I hope to reach a couple thousand users and improve their (possibly) first contact with the Japanese language.
-If that turns out to be a success, I will consider improving the app to help people achieve their first Japanese language proficiency certificate (JLPT N5).

-If you're in the same page as me, or just want to exchange some ideas, feel free to reach me out on Instagram (@svlobao).

-Thanks.
+Currently working on a product to allow people to memorize japanese "alphabets" and choose between a default or custom study plan for JLPT N5.

+Flutter/Dart was the chosen framework/language because of its easy learning curve, productivity and maintainability.

+Feel free to contact me to graba cup of cup or so.